Dictionary » Nouns » Earthquake – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “earthquake” comes from Middle English, combining “earth” (meaning the ground or the land) with “quake” (meaning to shake or tremble).
-This straightforward term directly describes what happens during this natural event: the earth shakes or quakes, often with dramatic consequences.
-The root word “quake” itself comes from Old English “cwacian,” meaning to tremble or shake.
+The word “earthquake” entered English in the late Middle English period, combining “earth” (meaning the ground or the land) with “quake” (meaning to shake or tremble).
+This describes the event directly: the earth shakes or quakes.
+The root “quake” comes from Old English “cwacian,” meaning to tremble or shake.

 Example Sentences